opattison/olivermakes/_posts/2012-03-06-casey-trees-redesign.md

 {% capture stats %}
 # The business case

-In the first year after the redesign, there were 35% more unique visits.
-Of those **182% were “mobile and tablet” visits**, with most of the increase in visitors coming from these smaller devices.
+In the first year after the redesign, there were **182% more “mobile and tablet” visits** contributing to 35% more unique visits for *all* devices.
+Mobile visits made up a significant part of the increase in visitors to the site after the redesign.

 When considering numbers like this, it is important to acknowledge that *some* of the increase is from a significant shift in the device landscape – people are buying mobile devices in huge numbers, so the number of potential mobile visitors is rising, whether or not sites are designed responsively.
 {% endcapture %}